samstan/BridgeNN/README.md

 Loss was determined by Mean Square Error, and accuracy was measured as a percentage off by zero, one, or two.

 Data:
 Used DDS Double Dummy Solver (https://github.com/dds-bridge) to get ground truth for full hands.
+Ground truth saved in file 'sol100000.txt', then parsed into tensors to run through nets.

 Results:
 Off by 0 Accuracy: 34.2